Nargis Khanum

 Nargis Khanum (1943 – December 12, 2017) was a Pakistani journalist and writer.
-She is recognized as one of the first female reporters, among female English-language reporters in the country.
-She was known for her decades-long career writing for major Pakistani publications like Dawn (newspaper) and The Star.
+She was one of the first female English-language reporters in the country.
+She was known for her decades-long career writing for major Pakistani publications like Dawn and The Star.

 Early life and education

 Khanum was born in 1943 in Pune, Maharashtra, in pre-partition British India.
 Following the partition of India, she moved with her family to Pakistan, where she later earned a master's degree in English Literature from the University of Karachi.

 Career

-In 1966, she began her career in journalism, joining the newspaper Dawn as one of its first female reporters.
+In 1966, Khanum began her career in journalism, joining the Dawn newspaper as one of its first female reporters.
 During her time there, she covered arts and culture.
 Khanum went on to serve as news editor for the evening paper, The Star, where she also contributed a column called "Megacity Madness".
 Later in her career, she wrote a column for the Business Recorder.

-A well-known figure at the Karachi Press Club, Khanum was remembered for her candid personality and for spending hours playing chess in the club's chess room.
-According to a tribute in Dawn, she was an "understanding and witty woman" who "always spoke her mind and never minced words".